ramyadhadidi/ramyadhadidi.github.io/_pages/about.md

   - /about.html
 ---
 * Updates:
+    * __Undergraduate Research__: I am looking for undergraduates to work with me in our group.
+My research covers interdisciplinary areas: Architecture, robotics, and systems.
+Any skill in EE and CS would be a good starting point to join us.
+We always try to find venues for our undergraduates to publish their work.
+Please send me an email if you are interested or if you want more about the projects.

     * __CS 4290__: I will be teaching high-performance computer architecture summer 19.
 Feel free to send me an email if you have any questions.
 Everything in the course is the same as CS 6290/ECE 4100/ECE 6100.
-But, due to GaTech rules, you cannot use this course as a cross list, since it will be taught by a graduate student.
+Note that beacuse of GaTech rules, you cannot use this course as a cross list since it will be taught by a graduate student.

     * __SysML Demo__: Check our demo [here](http://comparch.gatech.edu/hparch/sysml).